Skip to content

 Income

-Elderly people with low incomes or those who receive benefits and entitlements like pension credit might be eligible for a free personal alarm.
-For some elderly individuals, housing associations or councils sometimes provide emergency alarm devices for a reduced monthly cost.
+People with low incomes or those who receive benefits and entitlements like pension credit might be eligible for a free personal alarm.
+For some individuals, housing associations or councils sometimes provide emergency alarm devices for a reduced monthly cost.

 Vulnerable or living alone